Fed's Yellen says unwise to allow U.S. economy to run 'hot'

 PALO ALTO, Calif.
-With monetary policy still modestly accommodative, the U.S. central bank should continue to raise interest rates slowly or risk harm to the recovery the Fed has sought to nurture, Federal Reserve Chair Janet Yellen said on Thursday.
+With monetary policy still modestly accommodative, the U.S. central bank should continue to raise interest rates slowly to keep jobs plentiful and inflation low, Federal Reserve Chair Janet Yellen said on Thursday.

-"I think that allowing the economy to run markedly and persistently “hot” would be risky and unwise," Yellen said at the Stanford Institute for Economic Policy Research.
+"I think that allowing the economy to run markedly and persistently “hot” would be risky and unwise," Yellen said in remarks prepared for delivery to the Stanford Institute for Economic Policy Research.

 While there are no signs as yet that the Fed is behind the curve or the economy is in danger of a sudden surge in inflation, she said, "I consider it prudent to adjust the stance of monetary policy gradually over time."